The right tool for the job

 It is nice to come home and not have to mow a second lawn.

-Of course there are some things that haven't gotten done, like the grass on the edge of our bank.
+Of course there are always some things that haven't gotten done, like the grass on the edge of our bank.

 This week the grass back there had gotten to the point that something needed doing and using a weed eater to do it would have been the hard way to solve the problem.